MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/tutorial-grant-app-only-api-permissions.md

 >[!Caution]
 >Be Careful!
 Permissions created programmatically are not subject to review or confirmation.
 They take effect immediately.

 In this tutorial, you'll grant app roles that are exposed by an API to an app.
-App roles, also called application permissions, app-only permissions, or direct access permissions, allow an app to call an API with it's own identity.
+App roles, also called application permissions, app-only permissions, or direct access permissions, allow an app to call an API with its own identity.

 ## Prerequisites